mhweiner/brek/README.md

 ### `getConfig(): Config`

 Returns the configuration object.
+Lazy loads the configuration files from disk via `loadConfig()` if `config.json` does not exist.

 ---

 ### `loadConfig(): Promise<void>`

-Preloads the configuration.
+Preloads/generates the configuration.
 Loads the configuration files from disk, merges them, resolves any loaders, and writes the final configuration to `config.json`.
-This is not typically called directly, but you can if you want to instead of using the CLI.
+Same as calling `brek load-config` from the CLI.

 ## CLI Reference